 Insights say so

-Insight generators and opinion leaders alike are quick to point to the value of using language and words to build identity and strategy.
+Insight generators and opinion leaders alike are quick to point to the value of using specific words in marketing to build identity and strategy.

 One such example is Niklas Nikolaidis, the founder of audience-buying platform Joinville, who in a recent LinkedIn article argued that ‘every good copywriter knows that the tone and the language used in the copy needs to be adapted to the target audience.’
 He argues that when this target audience is bi- or multi-lingual, naturally the communication challenges are enhanced, but that using sharp, punchy copy can create a clear messaging strategy that avoids the pitfalls of translation and culturally-inappropriate branding.